SreeniCh/SimpleToDoListApp/README.md

 ### SimpleToDoListApp

-This is my first android project and enabled me in learning bunch of android fundamentals, android dev API, diagnostic tools and more over fun :-).
+This is an android project and it enabled me in learning a bunch of android fundamentals, android dev API, diagnostic tools and more over.. the fun :-).

 ##### App features
 * Add a new task